luoj2/mlRECIST/README.md

 # Usage:

 ### Data format:
-The data used for the model (input, ground truth, accompanying information) was formatted as an Excel file with columns in the following order:
+The data used (including input, ground truth, and accompanying information) was formatted as an Excel file with these columns in this exact order:
 * Patient ID, anonymized
 * Treatment start date [MM/DD/YYYY]
 * Treatment setting (clinical trial, standard of care)